The Staircase Makeover That Transformed My Entire Home

 - Finish the wood risers and seal- You can also stain this portion a darker color to add some dimension

-- Use peel and stick wallpaper for a fun pattern on the risers.
-Check out this post here for using peel and stick wallpaper on your staircase or other design projects.
+- Use peel-and-stick wallpaper for a fun pattern on the risers.
+Check out this post here for using peel-and-stick wallpaper on your staircase or other design projects.
 9 Peel And Stick Wallpaper Ideas.

 Download my free stencils if you are up for a bigger challenge and own a Cricut or Silhouette machine to make your own stencils.